Let’s write hundreds of letters to the Environment Minister

 Can you write a letter to Environment Minister Tanya Plibersek?
 Better yet, could you find a small group of other people of faith who might write letters with you?

-We’re asking people of faith to write to her from all over the country to ask her for one simple thing: to put protecting the climate at the heart of our main piece of environmental legislation.
+So far 80 ARRCC supporters have written individualised letters asking her for one simple thing: to put protecting the climate at the heart of our main piece of environmental legislation.

-The amazing truth is that the single most pressing threat to our natural environment - climate change - is not included as a key consideration in Australia’s main environmental law, the Environmental Protection and Biodiversity Conservation (EPBC) Act.
+The amazing truth is that the single most pressing threat to our natural environment - climate change - is not included as a 'matter of national environmental significance' (MNES) in Australia’s main environmental law, the Environmental Protection and Biodiversity Conservation (EPBC) Act.

 Now is the best single chance to influence the reforms to this pivotal law.
 Let’s make sure the Environment Minister hears from people of faith everywhere.